EdCliffe/BGA_data_collection/BGA_Root/README.md

 > Insert screenshot of what you have built working.

-## Cloud integtation

 - Continue this process for every milestone, making sure to display clear understanding of each task and the concepts behind them as well as understanding of the technologies used.

 - Also don't forget to include code snippets and screenshots of the system you are building, it gives proof as well as it being an easy way to evidence your experience!

-## Conclusions

-- Maybe write a conclusion to the project, what you understood about it and also how you would improve it or take it further.

-- Read through your documentation, do you understand everything you've written?
-Is everything clear and cohesive?